becodeorg/free2code/2.CSS/4.CSS-ANIMATIONS/readme.md

   transition: all 0 ease 0;
 ```

-As you can see, in order for your transition to work you can leave all values empty except from the **duration** value, otherwise there will be no smooth transition.
+As you can see, in order for your transition to work you can leave all values empty except from the **duration** value.
+If you do not set the duration, there will be no smooth transition.

 **Note:** The `all` value will animate all different properties if they change.
 While this can be easy to animate everything quickly, it can lead into strange and unwanted behaviors.